 - Stay away from windows and doors that might have small leaks around the sides to let in lightning, and stay off porches.

 - Do not lie on concrete floors or lean againt concrete walls.

 - Protect your pets: Dog houses are not safe shelters.
 Dogs that are chained to trees or on metal runners are particularly vulnerable to lightning strikes.

 - Protect your property: Lightning generates electric surges that can damage electronic equipment some distance from the actual strike.
 Typical surge protectors will not protect equipment from a lightning strike.
-The American Meteorological Society has tips for protecting your electronics from lightning.
 Do not unplug equipment during a thunderstorm as there is a risk you could be struck.